FoalTS/foal/docs/deployment-and-environments/configuration.md

 In FoalTS, _configuration_ refers to any parameter that may vary between deploy environments (production, development, test, etc).
 It includes sensitive information, such as your database credentials, or simple settings, such as the server port.

-The framework encourages a **strict separation between configuration and code** and allows you to define your configuration in environment variables, in an `.env` file or in files in the `config/` directory.
-You can choose one of these techniques or use them all simultaneously.
+The framework encourages a **strict separation between configuration and code** and allows you to define your configuration in environment variables, in `.env` files and in files in the `config/` directory.

 *Config directory structure*
 ```